Jiu jitsu, Jiujitsu, jujitsu the likes the differences and more…

 The answer according to history

-They are both the same.
-You see Jujitsu was spelled different ways depending on who was writing the document referencing the art.
-The pronunciation is also slightly different in different areas of the country.
-So according to history Jujitsu, jiu jitsu, jiujitsu, jujutsu, ju-jitsu, jiu-jitsu, Ju-jutsu was the same, the unarmed combat art of the Samurai.
-The above explanation of the pronunciation does not get into the different methods or schools that taught the art and also helped the evolution of the name Jujitsu.
-So until very recently all the words mostly meant the same thing not inclusive of methods or schools that are otherwise known as Ryu or (Ryus the English plural version, I don’t know the Japanese plural of RYU).
+They’re the same.
+You see, jujitsu was spelled different ways depending on who was writing the reference; the pronunciation is also slightly different in different areas of the country.
+So, according to history, jujitsu, jiu jitsu, jiujitsu, jujutsu, ju-jitsu, jiu-jitsu, and ju-jutsu are the same: the unarmed combat art of the Samurai.
+This explanation doesn’t even get into different methods or schools that taught the art helped evolve the name jujitsu.
+Until very recently all these words meant the same thing, while methods and schools are known as ryu (plural also ryu, or ryus in English).

 - Throwing techniques or Nage- Waza